 Earlier this week, Esquire magazine published an article titled “How to Nail the Job Interview.”
 It’s written in the style of Esquire‘s recurring “What I’ve Learned” feature, which I also love – concise little statements with lots of wisdom per ounce.

 I’ll be more pointed: If you can’t research the company very well prior to the interview, save everyone some time and stay home.
 My last employer was notoriously private and thus difficult to research, but several interviewees found ways to gather information.
-One interviewee asked very good questions about rising input costs that affected the whole industry.
+One asked very good questions about rising input costs that affected the whole industry.
 Another did multiple store checks, took notes and drew conclusions.
 A third worked his network, gathering perspective from competitors and even retail buyers.
-This kind of research shows initiative, gives the interviewer a taste of how you think, and can be an important tie-breaker in a close decision between candidates.
+This kind of research not only shows initiative; it also gives the interviewer a taste of your thinking.
+That combination can be an important tie-breaker in a close decision between candidates.

 Very true.
 Several interviewees did neither; again, if it’s a close decision, this can be a tie-breaker.
-Most interviewees thanked me electronically – which is to say a handwritten thank-you, with specific information about our conversation, is a very memorable and pleasant touch.
+Most interviewees thanked me electronically.
+So a handwritten thank-you, with specific references to our conversation, is a very memorable and pleasant touch.

 I’ll add a few of my own:

-I was dismayed by interviewees who, when given the opportunity, had only 2 or 3 surface-level questions to ask (or, in a few cases, NONE AT ALL).
+I was dismayed by interviewees who, when given the opportunity, asked only 2 or 3 surface-level questions.
+(Or, in a few cases, NONE AT ALL.)
 Believe me, nobody ever said, “I’d like to hire her, but she just asked too many good questions.”
 Do your research on the company and industry, know what’s important to you personally, and craft your questions accordingly.

-Lay off the technique.
 There is polish, and then there’s disingenuous presentation of oneself.
 I don’t want to feel like you’re feeding me lines that were fed to you by your career coach.
 Nobody wants to invite a bullshitter into their orbit.
 Again: Relax and be yourself.

 Readers, what other tips would you offer – from either side of the interview desk?
 Please add your thoughts in a comment below.